isomerpages/nlb-eyeonasia/_other-uae/02-dubai-profile.md

 ### **Introduction**

 Dubai is located on the eastern coast of the Arabian Peninsula and in the southwest corner of the Arabian Gulf.[^4] To its southeast sits the Sultanate of Oman.
-Dubai is the second largest emirate in the United Arab Emirates (UAE), after the Emirate of Abu Dhabi, which is located to its south.
-Sharjah, the third largest city in the UAE, is located 18 km to its northeast.
+Dubai is the second largest emirate in the United Arab Emirates (UAE), after the Emirate of Abu Dhabi, which is located to its south.[^5] Sharjah, the third largest city in the UAE, is located 18 km to its northeast.[^6]

 The Emirate of Dubai covers an area of 4,114 square kilometres.
-Within the Emirate of Dubai, the city of Dubai covers an area of about 35 square kilometres but is expected to double in area with the addition of five man-made islands and the completion of desert construction work.
+Within the Emirate of Dubai, the city of Dubai covers an area of about 35 square kilometres but is expected to double in area with the addition of five man-made islands and the completion of desert construction work.[^7]

 ### **Demographic Profile**